pulp-platform/snitch/banshee/README.md

 ### Unit Tests

-Unit tests are in `../banshee-tests` and can be compiled and built as follows (compilation requires a riscv toolchain):
+Unit tests are in `tests` and can be compiled and built as follows (compilation requires a riscv toolchain):

-    make -C ../banshee-tests
+    make -C tests
     make test

-    # or run an individual test `../banshee-tests/bin/dummy`
+    # or run an individual test `tests/bin/dummy`
     make test-dummy

 An `lldb` session with one of the unit tests can be started as follows:

-    # for test `../banshee-tests/bin/dummy`
+    # for test `tests/bin/dummy`
     make debug-dummy

 ### Debugging